-despite this virtual revolution in biology practice, the high school and undergraduate biology curriculum have scarcely noticed.
-For most secondary and post-secondary biology students, the study of biology remains primarily an exercise in memorization.
-Due to the formidable mathematical prerequisites that quantitative models of biological change have traditionally imposed, students below the advanced undergraduate level are given little or no exposure either to dynamic models or to the process of modeling biological change.
-The computational approach presented here enables us to give students this exposure, while sidestepping the traditional mathematical roadblocks.
+Mathematical models have added precision to biological theories, have increased their predictive power, and have been important sources of explanations and hypotheses.
+The generation and refinement of such models has become a pervasive element of modern biological inquiry.
+Yet, despite this virtual revolution in biology practice, the high school and undergraduate biology curriculum have scarcely noticed.
+For most secondary and postsecondary biology students, the study of biology remains primarily an exercise in memorization.
+Because of the formidable mathematical prerequisites that quantitative models of biological change have traditionally imposed, students below the advanced undergraduate level are given little or no exposure either to dynamic models or to the process of modeling biological change.
+The computational approach presented here enables us to give students this exposure while sidestepping the traditional mathematical roadblocks.

-We begin, in the following section, by describing our "embodied" approach to biological modeling and the agent-based modeling languages, StarLogoT (Wilensky, 1997b) and NetLogo (Wilensky, 1999b), in which the models are constructed.
-In section three, we illustrate this approach and contrast it with classical modeling techniques by developing both embodied and classical models of predator-prey population fluctuations.
+We begin, in the following section, by describing our "embodied" approach to biological modeling and the agent-based modeling languages, StarLogoT (Wilensky, 1997a) and NetLogo (Wilensky, 1999b), in which the models are constructed.
+In the next section, we illustrate this approach and contrast it with classical modeling techniques by developing both embodied and classical models of predator-prey population fluctuations.
 We follow a high school student, Talia, in her efforts to create embodied models of wolf-sheep predation.
-In section four, we follow another student, Paul, as he develops a computational model of synchronously flashing fireflies (these species of fireflies are prevalent in the far east, especially Thailand).
+In the next section, we follow another student, Paul, as he develops a computational model of synchronously flashing fireflies (these species of fireflies are prevalent in the Far East, especially Thailand).
 In contrast to the topic of predator-prey population dynamics, the firefly flash synchronization problem does not easily admit classical approaches and is, thus, unfamiliar to students.
-We use this example to frame a discussion of the student modeling process and the relationship of this process to modeling within science.
-Finally, in our concluding remarks we respond to criticism of our approach and summarize the major points of the paper.
+We use this example to frame a discussion of the student modeling process and the relation of this process to modeling within science.
+Finally, in our concluding remarks we respond to criticism of our approach and summarize the major points of the article.